-- 64. In the vast majority of cases young people should be predominantly enrolled in learning which leads to an external certificate offered by a regulated awarding organisation and approved on section 96. - 65.
-Planned hours are those that are timetabled, organised and/or supervised by the institution, and take place in line with the institution's normal working pattern to deliver the study programme during the funding year 2015/16, and can include the following. - a. planned tutor led activity on qualification bearing courses for the student. - b. planned hours of tutorials, work experience or supported internship, and planned hours on other activities that are organised and provided by the institution, such as sport or volunteering. - 66.
-As the sector progresses towards full implementation of raising the participation age (RPA), the EFA expect the number of funded part time students to reduce.
-In order to align with principles of study programmes and simplify the funding for part time students, the EFA no longer funds study programmes of less than two weeks in duration.
+- 64. In the vast majority of cases young people should be predominantly enrolled either in learning which leads to an external certificate offered by a regulated awarding organisation and approved on section 96 or a substantial work placement to prepare them for progression to an apprenticeship or other employment. - 65.
+Planned hours are those that are timetabled, organised and/or supervised by the institution, and take place in line with the institution's normal working pattern to deliver the study programme during the funding year 2017 to 2018, and can include the following. - a. planned tutor led activity on qualification bearing courses for the student - b. planned hours of tutorials, work experience or supported internship, and planned hours on other activities that are organised and provided by the institution, such as sport or volunteering - 66.
+As the sector progresses towards full implementation of raising the participation age (RPA), the ESFA expect the number of funded part time students to reduce.
+In order to align with principles of study programmes and simplify the funding for part time students, the ESFA no longer funds study programmes of less than 2 weeks in duration.

-- 67. The qualifying period is set at six weeks for students with study programmes of 450 or more planned hours or programmes of more than 24 weeks and two weeks for all part time students below 450 planned hours whose programme is due to take between 2 weeks and 24 weeks. - 68.
+- 67. The start qualifying period is set at six weeks for students with study programmes of 450 or more planned hours or programmes of more than 24 weeks and 2 weeks for all part time students below 450 planned hours whose programme is due to take between 2 weeks and 24 weeks. - 68.
 Any student whose programme does not meet the full time criteria within the funding year will be treated as part time for funding purposes.
-This includes students whose programme crosses two academic years but is not full time within either year.
-This should not affect the normal delivery of full time programmes across two funding years where students undertake more organised examination preparation in the second year. - 69.
+This includes students whose programme crosses 2 academic years but is not full time within either year.
+This should not affect the normal delivery of full time programmes across 2 funding years where students undertake more organised examination preparation in the second year. - 69.
 Full time students are not eligible for part time funding at a different institution if enrolled at more than one institution at the same time, in the same academic year.